Bungandidj people: Conflict and dispossession

 In 1848, the Avenue Range Station massacre occurred in the Guichen Bay region of South Australia.
 At least 9 indigenous Bungandidj Wattatonga clan people were allegedly murdered by the station owner James Brown who was subsequently charged with the crime.
 The case was dropped by the Crown for lack of European witnesses.
 Until that year, blacks were unable to testify under oath.
 Christina Smith's source from the Wattatonga tribe refers to 11 people killed in this incident by two white men.
 The cause of the massacre was the theft of sheep for food.

 A report by Mr Smith to Dr Moorhouse, the Protector of Aborigines, in April 1851 reveals that "the natives belonging to the Rivoli Bay Tribe (Buandig) are all quiet, and most of them usefully employed in one way or another by the settlers."
-The report also raises with concern that "infanticide has been and is still practiced among the natives here.", and "relations existing between native woman and the Europeans are very discreditable."
+The report also raises with concern that "infanticide has been and is still practised among the natives here.", and "relations existing between native woman and the Europeans are very discreditable."

 As late as 1854, settlers on Bungandidj land still expressed fears of being attacked.
 The Leake Brothers of Glencoe Station built what they called their 'Frontier House' in 1854 which is described as a 'large homestead with slits in the walls through which rifles could be used against any likely intruder,' according to local historian Les Hill.

 Gradually a certain accommodation was made with Buandig people working as station hands, shearers and domestic servants while remaining on their own land.

 According to Bell and Marsden, Aboriginal people made wurley encampments on the edge of Kingston and even moved into cottages at Rosetown on Kingston's northern side in 1877.
 The people often moved camp seasonally gathering and using traditional foods and using the traditional local burial ground.
 They record that the Blackford Reserve on the Bordertown Road was another locality where Aboriginal people lived until the 1970s.
 Kingston and Bordertown were the territorial border shared between the Buandig and the Ngarrindjeri.

 Today

 There are many people in the region who identify as Bungandidj today.
 Descendants of the Bungandidj and the Meintangk continue to nurture and protect their culture through the Kungari Aboriginal Cultural Association based in Kingston SE.

-In 2022 many of the landmarks around Mount Gambier, including the lakes of the extinct volcano known as Mount Gambier, have been dual-named with Bungadidj names.
+In 2022 many of the landmarks around Mount Gambier, including the lakes of the dormant volcano known as Mount Gambier, have been dual-named with Bungadidj names.
 The town of Mount Gambier is as of October 2022 not yet dual-named, but is being signposted "Berrin / Mount Gambier", Berrin being the name by which the town is known to its present-day Indigenous inhabitants.
 The names include: